alljoyn/location/interfaces/org.alljoyn.locationservices/DistanceContributor-v1.md

 ### Methods

-#### UpdatePresenceInfo(contributor, entity, isPresent)
+#### UpdateDistanceInfo(contributor, entity, distance, distanceMultiplier, accuracy, accuracyMultiplier)

-This method is called by the contributing device to add the entity to the presence service or update the state of the entity in the presence service.
+This method is called by the contributing device to add the entity to the distance service or update the state of the entity in the distance service.

 Input arguments:

  * **contributor** --- Entity --- The entity representing the contributing device
  * **entity** --- Entity --- The entity to update
- * **isPresent** -- boolean --- True if entity is detected, false if not detected
+ * **distance** --- double --- integer representing the distance of the device from a reference entity
+ * **distanceMultiplier** --- uint32 --- distance multiplier
+ * **accuracy** --- uint32 --- integer representing the accuracy of the measurment
+ * **accuracyMultiplier** --- uint32 --- accuracy multiplier

 ### Named Types

-#### struct PresenceEntity
+#### struct Entity

 Entities are objects that are tracked by the location services.
 An entity may or may not be a member of the AllJoyn bus.